-What does Street Spirit mean?
+What do you think Street Spirit means?

 Radiohead: Street Spirit Meaning